 - Making a Credible Threat Intended to Generate Reasonable Fear

-- About the Person’s Safety of the Safety of the Person’s Immediate Family
+- About the Person’s Safety the Safety of the Person’s Immediate Family

-Let’s focus on the definitions of some of the legal terms used in PC 646.9.
+Let’s focus on the definitions of some of the legal terms used in PC 646.9 and how they impact the charge of stalking in your case.

 Defining Harassment